Helping to keep your child safe

 Police in Derby

 Shelton Junior School work very closely with the local safer neighbourhood team.
-PCSO Liam Moore regularly comes into school to meet with the Safeguarding team, as well as to work with the children.
-The PCSO also carries out sporting activities during the school holidays.
-Please take a moment to look at the calendar to see when the next activity will be held.
+Our local PCSO regularly comes into school to meet with the Safeguarding team, as well as to work with the children.

 If you believe that a child is at immediate risk and in need of protection then you should call the police – 999 immediately.